— This post contains significant spoilers for Rogue One: A Star Wars Story.

 Well, that was unpleasant, eh?

 There are characters I prefer in the other films, scenes, stories, but there are inconsistencies, too, and — while I’m not arguing it has none — I think Rogue One, for all its flaws, is remarkably consistent.
-I don’t hold with the opinion that it has a dull first half propped up by a spectacular finale; it starts well, ends well, and does a good job with everything in between.
+I don’t hold with the opinion that it has a dull first half propped up by a spectacular finale; it starts well, ends well, and does a good job with almost everything in between.

 It’s mostly well-acted.
 It’s funny — ‘Are you kidding me?
 I’m blind!’ — but doesn’t go overboard with it.
 It’s serious, and doesn’t shy away from being so, and it’s emotional, without feeling overly saccharine.
 It may have precious little time to introduce its characters, but, despite the odd moment of heavy-handedness, it still manages to give you a sense of who they are, to make you care for them.